consoledotdev/home/content/tools/server-monitoring.md

 {{</ rich-title-5 >}}

 - **Monitoring your monitoring.** Deploying your own monitoring means you need to consider reliability, redundancy and backups.
-It’s not very useful If your monitoring also goes down when your production network goes down!
+It's not very useful If your monitoring also goes down when your production network goes down!
 This means deploying in entirely separate infrastructure, setting up monitoring for your monitoring, and regularly reviewing things like whether alerts are being